amd/sev-utils/docs/snp.md

 The `--non-upm` option can be specified with the above command if a non-upm version of the kernel is desired.
 The `setup-host` command must be run with this same option if launching the guest with a non-upm kernel.

+Note: non-upm option for RedHat operating system is not supported.

 Attest the guest using the following command:
 ```